SamuelSwartzberg/flashcardifying_text_temp/math/algebra/+operations.md

 ###### real roots

 »⟮A real root⟯« is ⟮＿a root＿⟯ which is ⟮＿a real number＿⟯.
-Any number may have 0 - 2 real roots.
+⟮Any number⟯ may have ⟮0 - 2⟯ ⟮＿real roots＿⟯.
-There are 2 nth real roots for if the degree of the root is even.
+There are ⟮2⟯ ⟮＿nth real roots＿⟯ if ⟮＿the degree＿⟯ of the root is ⟮even⟯.

 ####### special cases